Summary of Services

 How to Comment on a VoiceThread in Your Online Course (pdf)

-How to Edit a Shared Group VoiceThread (video)
+How to Edit a Shared Group VoiceThread (pdf)

 If you are still having problems with VoiceThread, click the Help button on the VoiceThread homepage (as pictured below):